amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   source Q over the specified regions.
 The available options are `"volume`", `"none`", and `"permeability`".
 For option `"none`", the source term Q is measured in [kg/m^3/s].
 For the other options, it is measured in [kg/s].
   Option `"volume fraction`" can be used when the region geometric model support volume fractions.
   When the source function is defined over a few regions, Q is distributed over their union.
-  Default is `"none`".

 * `"use volume fractions`" instructs the code to use all available volume fractions.
   Note that the region geometric model supports volume fractions only for a few regions.